 We thank the Ministry of Justice and its affiliated institutions including CNLG who support us in seeking justice for genocide survivors

-We also thank local government ministry and its affiliations such as FARG which has provided academic supported to genocide survivors, improving both social and economic affairs of survivors
+We also thank the local government ministry and its affiliations such as FARG which has provided academic support to genocide survivors, improving both social and economic affairs of survivors

 The Ministry of Health and Rwanda Biomedical Centre (RBC) has been very instrumental in survivors’ health and particularly mental health.
 A lot of surveys have been conducted and support to meet depression challenges.

 Rwanda Governance Board (RGB) is the custodians of the non-profit organisation have been supporting us to achieve our goals.